 So little old Barnsley currently sit in the play-off positions in the Championship as we enter the March international break.

-The main point of the article is to discuss the remarkable progress that Barnsley have made and look at the possible how’s and why’s this has happened.
+I digress slightly, before I have even got started on the main point of the article and that is to discuss the remarkable progress that Barnsley have made and look at the possible how’s and why’s this had happened.